olivegamestudio/docs.monogame.github.io/articles/tutorials/advanced/02_publish_to_android/index.md

 Android apps use two version identifiers:

-Version Name: The version string users see (e.g., "1.0.0") Version Code: An integer that increases with each release (e.g., 1, 2, 3...)
+- **Version Name**: The version string users see (e.g., "1.0.0")

+- **Version Code**: An integer that increases with each release (e.g., 1, 2, 3...)

 [!IMPORTANT]
 Package names must be unique across the entire Play Store.
-Use a domain you control (like com.yourstudio.gamename) to avoid conflicts.
-The package name cannot be changed after publication.
+Use a domain you control (like com.yourname.gamename) to avoid conflicts.
+The package name cannot be changed after publication though.

 Set both values in the same properties panel where you configured the package name.